Coast Guard, DHS.

-(3) Vessels may, without prior authorization from the COTP or COTP's representative if they meet all of the following criteria Start Printed Page 42812and safety zone two if they meet the criteria in paragraphs (c)(3)(i) and (ii) of this section:
+(3) Vessels may, without prior authorization from the COTP or COTP's representative, transit safety zone one if they meet all of the following criteria Start Printed Page 42812and safety zone two if they meet the criteria in paragraphs (c)(3)(i) and (ii) of this section:

-(iii) Vessel may begin, and must complete, its transit only when M/V ULISSE is not conducting cable laying operations within Baker Range Channel as depicted on U.S. Nautical Charts 12311 or US5DE13M.
-Cable laying operations within the channel will be announced via Broadcast Notice to Mariners and are expected to last approximately 4 hours at a time, and will be visually signaled by ULISSE displaying lights or shapes exhibiting restricted in ability to maneuver.
+(iii) Vessel may begin, and must complete, its transit through safety zone one only when ULISSE is not conducting cable laying operations within Baker Range Channel.
+Cable laying operations within the channel will be announced via Broadcast Notice to Mariners, are expected to last approximately 4 hours at a time, and will be visually signaled by ULISSE displaying lights or shapes exhibiting restricted in ability to maneuver.

 (d) Enforcement.
 The U.S. Coast Guard may be assisted in the patrol and enforcement of the safety zone by Federal, State, and local agencies.